-The typical Fitbit user will find everything they need in the free portion of the app.
-The biggest addition that you get with the Premium subscription are the guided workouts and programs.
+The typical Fitbit user will find most things they need in the free portion of the app.
+If, however, you are a fan of guided workouts and programs you might appreciate the Premium subscription extras.
 These are great for someone just starting out, for those looking to spice up their routine, or for those needing a bit of extra motivation.

-Let’s face it.
-The additional sleep insights, mindfulness exercises and challenges will be a nice-to-have rather than a must-have for most people.
+But let’s face it.
+The additional sleep insights, mindfulness exercises and challenges are a nice-to-have rather than a must-have for most people.
 So if you don’t plan on using the guided workouts and programs, it probably doesn’t make sense shelling out $9.99 each month (or $79.99 for an annual subscription).